McCartney III Imagined (2021)

 Own it, Stream it, Forget about it?

 You could get away with just streaming this one.
-I would own it before I owned the original McCartney III, but you may find yourself wanting to listen to certain standout tracks as opposed to the album as a whole like I do.
+I’d own it before I owned the original McCartney III, but you may find yourself wanting to listen to certain standout tracks rather than the album as a whole, like I do.

 ———————————————